 - Documenting product specifications,

 - Building and deploying content marketing campaigns,

-Sales, on the other hand, tailor the master value propositions, positioning, and price to individual prospects’ situation and execute the sales cycle.
-Sales activities include
+On the other hand, salespeople tailor the master value proposition, positioning, and price to individual prospect’s situations and execute the sales cycle.

 - Defining and executing strategies to win individual orders,